Recovery Tips After Taking the Abortion Pill

 What bleeding should I expect?

 Use thick maxi pads during the heaviest bleeding.
-Do not use tampons, menstrual cups, or anything inserted into the vagina for at least 2 weeks after the abortion pill.
-This reduces the risk of infection.
-You can switch to regular pads or panty liners as the bleeding becomes lighter.
+Do not use tampons, menstrual cups, or anything else inserted into the vagina for at least 2 weeks, because that raises the risk of infection.
+You can switch to regular pads or panty liners as the bleeding gets lighter.

 What should I eat and drink during recovery?